arcus/module_discovery/README.md

 This will open a port where you can see the app locally.
 To see error messages, callbacks, and for the app to live update as you develop, set `debug=True` in the last line of `app.py`.

-**NOTE:** There will be one error on loading.
-You can ignore it completely.

 ## Accessibility